ChristerNilsson/foo/019-Coffee/README.md

 [Original](https://hyf-github.netlify.com/)

 * App: Separate trees
-* App1: One big tree
+* App1: One big tree.
+The select has to be kept.

 Did not succeed in using OOP here.
 Something with async/await.

-Using prefix x for xonclick and so on to not interfere with window.onclick and so on.